iordic/forcemeter/README.md

 * **JFreeChart**, library for graph drawing.
 * **JCommon**, JFreeChart need it for working.

-## Installation steps
+## Installation
-You can use the libraries included in *lib* folder or download them (e.g. libs are outdate).
+You can use the libraries included in *lib* folder or download them (e.g. if libs are outdate).
 ### Download libraries
 * Download RXTX binaries (You can download it from [here](http://rxtx.qbang.org/wiki/index.php/Download)).
 * Download JFreeChart & JCommon libraries from its [sourceforge](https://sourceforge.net/projects/jfreechart/files/).